ZonglinL/ZonglinL.github.io/index.md

 Currently, I am exploring where and how to take advantage of multi-agent and multi-modality systems and possible methods to integrate these two systems.
 I am interested in how languages, images (videos), point clouds can form complementary and how to apply the knowledge from Large Language Models and Vision-Language Models in vision tasks to achieve better and more robust performance.

+#### Contact
+If you want to talk about research or anything about me, please email to zonglinlyu123123@gmail.com

 <br>

 ## About